This post may contain affiliate links. Please read our disclosure policy.

-This easy pear martini recipe has all the sweet, crisp pear flavor of a fresh juicy pear.
-It’s the perfect cocktail for both fall and winter.
+This easy pear martini recipe has all the sweet, crisp pear flavor of a fresh, juicy pear.
+It’s the perfect cocktail for just about any time, but I really love it when fall rolls around.
+A bartender from a very exclusive country club shared this recipe with me, so you know it will be amazing!

 This pear vodka martini is quick and easy to make at home.
-First sugar the rim of a martini glass.
+First, sugar the rim of a martini glass.
 Fill a cocktail shaker with ice, then add all the martini ingredients.
-Now shake!!
-Strain and pour into prepared glass.
+Now shake!
+Strain and pour into a prepared glass.
 How easy is that?!!

-I’ve noticed a lot of recipes online for pear martini with elderflower liqueur.
+I’ve noticed many recipes online for pear martinis with elderflower liqueur.
 Elderflower liqueur is an artisanal French liqueur flavored with elderflower blossoms.
 It has a slight pear flavor but a strong perfume taste.
-I personally prefer my martini without that perfume taste and a cleaner, true pear flavor.
+I personally prefer my martini without that perfume taste and with a cleaner, true pear flavor.

-If you’re looking for another fall martini, try my apple martini or pumpkin pie martini. ♥
+If you’re looking for more martinis, I hope you’ll try my apple martini, green apple martini, or pumpkin pie martini. ♥

 Let’s shake up this martini!